MDAnalysis/MDAKits/docs/source/makingakit.rst

 These requirements ensure that registered packages are FAIR-compliant and hold up to an ideal scientific standard.
 Without prior experience, some of the requirements listed above can be daunting.
-For this reason, we make use of the MDAKit cookiecutter in this example.
+To aid in this process, we make use of the MDAKit cookiecutter in this example.

 Building from the cookiecutter
 ##############################

-The MDAKits cookiecutter template can be used to rapidly develop a FAIR-compliant MDAKit by generating placeholder code for documentation, testing, and installation.
+The MDAKits cookiecutter template (using the `Cookiecutter tool <https://cookiecutter.readthedocs.io/en/stable/>`_) can be used to rapidly develop a FAIR-compliant MDAKit by generating placeholder code for documentation, testing, and installation.
-While its usage is outlined in detail in the MDAKit `cookiecutter <https://cookiecutter-mdakit.readthedocs.io/en/latest/>`_ documentation, here we provide a full walkthrough for creating an RMSF analysis kit, recreating the functionality of the `RMSF analysis class <https://docs.mdanalysis.org/stable/documentation_pages/analysis/rms.html#MDAnalysis.analysis.rms.RMSF>`_ in the core library.
+While its usage is outlined in detail in the `MDAKit cookiecutter <https://cookiecutter-mdakit.readthedocs.io/en/latest/>`_ documentation, here we provide a full walkthrough for creating an RMSF analysis kit, recreating the functionality of the `RMSF analysis class <https://docs.mdanalysis.org/stable/documentation_pages/analysis/rms.html#MDAnalysis.analysis.rms.RMSF>`_ in the core library.

-Starting from an environment with Python 3.8+ and the `cookiecutter tool <https://cookiecutter.readthedocs.io/en/stable/>`_, the MDAKit template is generated using
+Starting from an environment with Python 3.9+ and the `Cookiecutter tool <https://cookiecutter.readthedocs.io/en/stable/>`_, the MDAKit template is generated using

 .. code-block::